 - Awareness around apprenticeships and employment pathways, such as traineeships and T levels

 - Application and registration workshops for students in years 11-13

 - Interactive virtual employability support such as recognising strengths, apprenticeship and job application skills, interview skills and preparing for online recruitment workshops

 - Bespoke support for year 11s and 13s including job searching, preparing for online recruitment and employability skills

 - Teacher CPD sessions including an introduction to apprenticeships for teachers, support with linking subjects to apprenticeships, information about progression pathways and higher apprenticeships

 - Parents presentations including an introduction to apprenticeships, information about employment pathways including traineeships and T Levels and how to support your child in searching and applying workshops

 In addition to the above direct delivery, we will also work with schools to support them to access the extensive bank of resources and information available on www.amazingapprenticeships.com including how to link ASK activities to the Gatsby benchmarks, and how to help embed apprenticeship information within careers delivery.

-Providing advice to students at an earlier age, services have been extended to include students in KS3, to help spark an interest in the apprenticeship pathways and give them more time to consider the wide variety of apprenticeship options available to them.
+The ASK programme also provides advice to students at an earlier age, with resources to support students in KS3, to help spark an interest in the apprenticeship pathway and give them more time to consider the wide variety of apprenticeship options available to them.

 ASK also trains young apprentices who are interested in joining/have applied to join the Young Apprentice Ambassador Network (YAAN).
 The core purpose of the YAAN is to grow and expand the apprenticeship programme by engaging with and providing information on apprenticeships to young people through a number of different activities and events.
 The role of the ambassador is to promote apprenticeships and inspire other young people by describing their direct experience.